ph-everywhere/generator-webapp/readme.md

-A little extend on https://github.com/yeoman/generator-webapp Stealing ideas and code from https://github.com/dangeross/generator-cordova/
+A little extension on https://github.com/yeoman/generator-webapp

+Stealing ideas and code from https://github.com/dangeross/generator-cordova/